-John Charles was named President and CEO of Cascade Policy Institute in May, 2005.
-Cascade is a free-market think tank working to promote individual liberty, economic opportunity, and personal responsibility.
+John A. Charles, Jr. was named President and CEO of Cascade Policy Institute in May 2005.

 Prior to joining the Institute, Mr. Charles was executive director of the Oregon Environmental Council for 17 years.
-During that time he served on dozens of local, state and federal commissions and advisory boards related to environmental protection.
-Charles was also an active participant in Oregon legislative proceedings, and helped author numerous environmental statutes in the areas of forest management, toxic substances, air pollution, watershed restoration, and transportation.
+During that time he served on dozens of local, state, and federal commissions and advisory boards related to environmental protection.
+He was also an active participant in Oregon legislative proceedings and helped author numerous environmental statutes in the areas of forest management, toxic substances, air pollution, watershed restoration, and transportation.

 Mr. Charles received a B.A. degree from the University of Pittsburgh in 1976 and an M.P.A. degree from Portland State University in 1990.